visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ## What’s Next?

 Deck.gl v4 is an important milestone for us, but what's next?
-We have many ideas on how to move deck.gl forward and we would like to provide a bit more information on some of them.
+We have many ideas on where we would like deck.gl to move and we would like to provide a bit more information on them.

 ### More layers

-Layers are where the most of the users start using deck.gl.
-We plan to add more layers, both in the geospatial area and the InfoVis area in the future releases of deck.gl.
+Layers are how deck.gl create values for most of the users so we plan to add more layers, both in the geospatial area and the InfoVis area in the future releases of deck.gl.
 We also encourages all deck.gl users and developers to consider submitting your fancy new layers to deck.gl through PR.
-If they actually help address some common questions and accomplish some common tasks in any areas of data visualization, they might end up being in the core layers catalog of deck.gl in next release!
+If they help address some common questions and accomplish some common tasks in any areas of data visualization, they might end up being in the core layers catalog of deck.gl in next release!

 ### Text rendering support

 Texts are crucial in various data visualization applications and can be implemented in various ways depending on specific use cases.
 Using WebGL to render text labels or geometries are both very performant and versartile.
-In deck.gl v4 we are not providing any official support for text rendering besides a basic sample layer called `LabelLayer` that was built on top of `IconLayer`.
+In deck.gl v4 we are not providing any official support for text rendering besides a basic sample layer called ["LabelLayer"](https://github.com/uber/deck.gl/tree/master/examples/sample-layers/label-layer) that was built on top of `IconLayer`.
 This is an area we are actively investigating and developing.

 ### Improved aggregation